pathbind/M-plus/README.md

 A site can block that fetch with its CORS policy.

-This is different from model-native web research, which runs through the connected model provider's server-side search capability.
+This is different from provider-native research, where the search itself happens through the connected provider's search or grounding interface.

 ---